awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/Book of Mormon/01 1 Nephi/1nephi.11.md

 ## 10.
 And he said unto me: What desirest thou?
 ## 11.
 And I said unto him: To know the interpretation thereof--for I spake unto him as a man speaketh; for I beheld that he was in the form of a man; yet nevertheless, I knew that it was the Spirit of the Lord; and he spake unto me as a man speaketh with another.
-[Lehi saw a vision, but Nephi gets the guided tour of it.]
 ## 12.
 And it came to pass that he said unto me: Look!
 And I looked as if to look upon him, and I saw him not; for he had gone from before my presence.
 ## 13.